anjalisilva/IntroductionToR/README.md

 # Course Overview

 ## Description
-This course is designed for students who have a degree in something other than Computer Science/Statistics who are looking to enhance their data science skills for their career.
+This course is designed for learners who have a degree in something other than Computer Science/Statistics who are looking to enhance their data science skills for their career.
 The first part of this course teaches R with a focus on manipulating and visualizing data.
-Students will get set up with a functional RStudio workflow, use different file types, transform data tables, import and manipulate data, use functions and loops, create data visualizations, make a Shiny app, and learn how to solve problems with their programming.
+Learners will get set up with a functional RStudio workflow, use different file types, transform data tables, import and manipulate data, use functions and loops, create data visualizations, make a Shiny app, and learn how to solve problems with their programming.
 Both base R and tidyverse methods are taught.
-To work reproducibly, students will create R Projects.
+To work reproducibly, learners will create R Projects.

 ## Learning Outcomes
 1. Setting up and using R and RStudio.